 Concentrate instead on giving your body what it needs to stay as well as possible— a balanced diet, adequate fluid intake, regular exercise and sufficient sleep.

-OMS recommends consuming juice as one part of a balanced diet.
+Overcoming MS recommends consuming juice as one part of a balanced diet.
 Following the recommended Overcoming MS diet will ensure that you avoid many unhealthy fats (such as saturated fats and trans fats) and processed food with lots of additives.

 Some people find intermittent fasting, where you have an eating pattern between eating and fasting to be beneficial for their MS symptoms.